Jokic scores 41, Nuggets beat Trail Blazers 111-106

 Murray, held in check for the first three quarters, ended the night with a big fourth.
 He hit six of his next seven shots and three from deep, putting Denver ahead 93-90 with a step-back 3 with 5:59 left.

+“I’m never going to force it.
+Joker had it going and I was cool with the five points,” Murray said.
+“It’s weird for me to say but I’m not looking for the stats, I’m always going to hit the open man.
+I’m not going to force it to get my points up.
+Just pick my spots, and sometimes I pick them later.”

-He then made a layup off a bounce pass from Jokic and a turnaround jumper in the lane that gave the Nuggets a 99-92 lead.
-Murray hit four free throws in the final 10 seconds to answer 3-pointers from Lillard and Anthony.
+Murray then made a layup off a bounce pass from Jokic and a turnaround jumper in the lane that gave the Nuggets a 99-92 lead.
+Murray also hit four free throws in the final 10 seconds to answer 3-pointers from Lillard and Anthony.

+“It’s impressive.
+It’s a sight to behold and tonight it was so welcome,” Denver coach Michael Malone said.
+“I knew when I took Nikola out to start the fourth we were going to need Jamal to step up.”

 TIP-INS

 Trail Blazers: Monday marked the 10th anniversary of Denver trading Anthony to the New York Knicks.
-One of the assets the Nuggets received was a first-round draft pick, which they used to select Murray No. 7 overall in 2016. … Portland has lost three straight for the first time this season.
+One of the assets the Nuggets received was a first-round draft pick, which they used to select Murray seventh overall in 2016. … Portland has lost three straight for the first time this season.

 Nuggets: Denver was still without G Gary Harris (adductor), P.J.
 Dozier (hamstring), Paul Millsap (left knee strain) and JaMychal Green (right shoulder).
 With their top two power forwards sidelined, Michael Porter Jr. started at that spot. … The Nuggets are 9-6 at home.